Football hooliganism in the United Kingdom: 1990s

-By 1990, the hooliganism problem in English football had reduced enough that UEFA chose to lift its ban on English clubs in European competitions.
+In 1990, UEFA lifted its ban on English clubs in European competitions.

 In 1994, a few days before a Sunderland A.F.C. vs Nottingham Forest game, police snatched a pile of weapons, drugs worth thousands of pounds from Seaburn Casuals (firm from Sunderland) who were preparing for a showdown with Nottingham hooligans.

 A riot on 15 February 1995, during an aborted England–Ireland friendly at Lansdowne Road in Dublin, resulting in 20 injuries and 40 arrests.
 When an English equaliser was disallowed, English fans in the upper tier threw items into the lower tier, ripped up seats and benches, and fought Garda riot police.

 After England's defeat to Germany in the Euro 96 semi-finals, a large-scale riot took place in Trafalgar Square, with a number of injuries, and a Russian youth was stabbed in Brighton after his attackers mistook him for a German.
 However, by 1997, it was said by Reuters that the English game had "virtually rid itself of the hooligan scourge".

 Before the 1998 FIFA World Cup, 26 hooligans from Seaburn Casuals (a Sunderland A.F.C. firm) were arrested in a police raid after a military-issue smoke bomb was let out at a local pub after a fight with bouncers.
 By the end of the operation, over 60 were facing charges.
 Some of the Seaburn Casuals hooligans picked up in the raid were also involved with neo-Nazi groups like Combat 18.
 The operation failed when judge ruled CCTV footage from the pub inadmissible.

 France 98 was marred by violence as English fans clashed with the North African locals of Marseille, leading to up to 100 fans being arrested.

 At the end of the 1999–2000 season, Sunderland topped the hooliganism table in the Premier League, with 223 fans arrested that season.
-By the end of the 2002–03 season, Sunderland topped the football arrests table with 154.

 According to Colin Blaney in Hotshot: The Story of a Little Red Devil, many of Manchester United's football hooligans turned to serious crime during this period.
 He states that roughly half of the team's hooligans became involved in selling class A drugs, partly because of the wave of drugs that came with early 1990s rave culture, a scene that football hooligans were at the centre of.